Independent Research Organisations

 All UK higher education institutions (HEIs) are eligible to receive funds for research, postgraduate training, and associated activities.
 The higher education funding councils for England, Wales, Scotland, and Northern Ireland determine whether an organisation meets the criteria to be a higher education institute.

-A list of all organisations recognised as IROs by the Research Councils can be found on the RCUK website: Current list of eligible IROs.
+During the last decade the AHRC has worked closely with the IRO community and a full list of all of the IROs recognised by the Research Councils can be found on the RCUK website: Current list of eligible IROs

 Once granted, eligibility will continue unless the IRO has received no funding during the first five years of recognition.
 In this situation, the Research Councils may review the organisation's eligibility.
 A change in status of an IRO may require re-consideration of its eligibility.